 What We Need

 In fiscal year 2017, the Third District Guardian ad Litem Program served 664 children.
-In 2018, we are currently serving over 233 cases, nearly 500 children .
-With our Volunteers numbering just over fifty, difficult sacrifices have been made on how many children we can represent and it’s those children who pay the price for our lack of resources.
+So far in fiscal year 2018, we are currently serving over 233 cases, nearly 500 children .
+With our Volunteers numbering just over 60, difficult sacrifices have been made on how many children we can represent and it’s those children who pay the price for our lack of resources.
 We’ve had to stop representing older children and choose which cases will receive a Volunteer Guardian based on the age of the children and the severity of the case.

 In order to raise awareness and recruit Volunteers, we need to make ourselves available to the public with informative forums, presentations, booths, and event attendance.
 Sponsors can potentially help every neglected and abused child in protective care gain representation by financing our advertising campaign, sponsoring a booth or event, or even sponsoring a full-time staff position.

-One paid Advocate Coordinator can support 30 volunteers, who in turn can serve on 75 cases and over 100 children.
+One paid Advocate Coordinator can support 30 volunteers, who in turn can serve almost 300 children.

 Donors can also play their part in providing more up-to-date and effective office equipment and supplies, toys and goodies for kids in our care, money to finance our recruiting initiative.